 The creditor also needs to decide what court to start their action in.
 A creditor may sue in Small Claims Court or the Court of King's Bench.
 Suing in Small Claims Court is usually quicker and cheaper than suing in the Court of King's Bench but there is a limit on the amount that a person can sue for.
 For information about the process see Going to Small Claims Court or Going to King’s Bench Court.

-Regardless of whether the debtor responds or not, the creditor must prove to the court that money is owed and the amount that is owed before they can get a judgment.
+Regardless of whether the debtor responds or not, the creditor must prove to the court the amount of money that is owed before they can get a judgment.

-Sometimes a creditor needs to take steps to collect money owing under a court judgment.
+Sometimes, a creditor needs to take steps to collect money owing under a court judgment.
 It is important to understand the process and options that may be available.
+For more information, see Collecting on a Judgment.

 PLEA offers free online training on preventing and addressing workplace harassment.